TahaFanaswala/DS105-Data-Storage/README.md

 44 million Americans collectively hold over $1.6 trillion in student debt.

 At the same time, advancements in technology, especially automation, are making it harder to earn a living wage without some type of advanced degree.
 Today, college graduates earn 80% more than those with just a high school diploma, on average.
-College is more expensive, and important, than ever before.
+However, college is more expensive, and important, than ever before.
 This dichotomy puts students in a difficult situation: do they risk going into debt they can’t pay back or miss out on the benefits of a college degree?

 Having recently taken out such loans ourselves, learning more about the student loan crisis became a topic of increasing interest to us.
-For the loans we have taken as well as the student loans we may take in the future, it is imperative to understand the costs of higher education in our current political and economic climate.
+For the loans we have taken, as well as the student loans we may take in the future, it is imperative to understand the costs of higher education in our current political and economic climate.
 Through our project we hope to get more clarity around questions such as: What is the student loan crisis?
 Is higher education worth it?
 What factors affect default rates?

 ## Justification